protocol-particles/protocol-particles.github.io/content/Phenomena/Gravitropy/Time.md

 > > or humans.
 We may find unexpected phenomena when analysing this topic more
 > > closely in collaborative or competitive arenas within and across species.
 >
-> > [!note]- Which dimensions of space impact [[Phenomena/Strategies/|strategic]]
+> > [!note]- Which kinds of [[Phenomena/Strategies/|strategic]] execution show
-> > execution the most?
+> > clear separation of time and causality?
 > >
-> > Considering that all the different variations of space may force different
+> > We know that time is irrelevant within the computational realm, while
-> > behaviours, which common phenomena may be observed with regards to timely
+> > causality remains critical in abstractions and simulations.
+Here we could
-> > execution.
-For instance, numerical computation in quantum space is
+> > try to answer the question whether there are interesting applications in
-> > time-agnostic.
-Math does not care whether we multiply by 4 today or
+> > the real world with respect to time sensitive and time insensitive
-> > tomorrow.
+> > processes.